Bridgnorth Cliff Railway: Current situation

 In December 2022 the railway was closed amid safety concerns over a serious crack in the retaining wall, causing 14 of the 16 drivers and engineers employed to be made redundant.
 Work to repair the crack was due to commence on 27 March 2023, raising hopes for the staff to be re-employed when work finished.
 However this optimism proved premature as more work was identified as being needed.
 This finally commenced in September 2023 and the railway reopened on 4 March 2024.

 Prior to its closure, the railway operated 362 days a year (closing on Christmas Day, Boxing Day and New Year's Day).
 Each journey takes about one and a quarter minutes, and on an average day approximately 200 trips were made.
-As of April 2024 return tickets cost £2.00 with discounts available for groups of 15 or more.
-Single tickets are not available.

 The line has the following technical parameters: